ftcconsultoria/siscontRestaurantesV2/README.md

 Client information is stored in the `CADE_CONTATO` table.
 Each record also includes a `CEMP_PK` foreign key so that contacts belong to a specific company.
 The synchronization routine now uploads these client records to Supabase together with products and photos.
+When importing data from Supabase the app now also retrieves all client records for the active company.

 Each client record also stores latitude and longitude coordinates using the `CCOT_END_LAT` and `CCOT_END_LON` columns in the `CADE_CONTATO` table.